MorpheusAIs/Docs/!KEYDOCS README FIRST!/MorpheusFreedoms.md

-# Morpheus Delivers Freedom & Liberty For All
+# Morpheus Is Freedom & Liberty For All

 Thanks to all those in the Morpheus community Staking, Computing, Building & Coding for Freedom.